alonitac/DevOpsMay22/tutorials/15_jenkins.md

 ## The Build phase

 The Build stage specifies how should the code be built before it's ready to be deployed.
 In our case, we want to build a Docker image.
 Let's implement the Build stage in your Jenkinsfile, will build an app called "Yolo5".

-The complete source code can be found under `14_yolo5_app`, copy the app files into the Git repo you've just created.
+1. The complete source code can be found under `14_yolo5_app`.
+Copy the app files into the Git repo you've just set in previous sections.

-1. If you don't have yet, create a private registry in [ECR](https://console.aws.amazon.com/ecr/repositories) for the app.
+2. If you don't have yet, create a private registry in [ECR](https://console.aws.amazon.com/ecr/repositories) for the app.

-2. In the registry page, use the **View push commands** to implement a build step in your `Jenkinsfile`.
+3. In the registry page, use the **View push commands** to implement a build step in your `Jenkinsfile`.
 The step may be seen like:

 ```text
 stage('Build Yolo5 app') {